tinpascual/CourseraCleaningDataProject/README.md

 7. Column bind data sets from steps 4 and 6.
 8. Row bind test and train data sets from step 7 to create one data set.
 9. Summarize the dataset by SubjectID and ActivityName.
-10. Rename parts of the column names of the summarized dataset to make it more readable:
+10. Rename parts of the column names of the summarized data set to make it more readable:
-..- "fBodyBody" and "fBody" to "freqBody")
+  - "fBodyBody" and "fBody" to "freqBody")
-..- "tBody" to "timeBody"
+  - "tBody" to "timeBody"
-..- "tGravity" to "timeGravity"
+  - "tGravity" to "timeGravity"
-..- "Acc" to "Accelorometer"
+  - "Acc" to "Accelorometer"
-..- "Gyro" to "Gyroscope"
+  - "Gyro" to "Gyroscope"
-..- "Mag" to "Magnitude"
+  - "Mag" to "Magnitude"
-..- "-mean()" to "Mean"
+  - "-mean()" to "Mean"
-..- "-std()" to "StdDeviation"
+  - "-std()" to "StdDeviation"
-..- "-X" to "XAxis"
+  - "-X" to "XAxis"
-..- "-Y" to "YAxis"
+  - "-Y" to "YAxis"
-..- "-Z" to "ZAxis"
+  - "-Z" to "ZAxis"
 11. Write tidy data set to tidy_data.txt with row.name = FALSE.